512th Airlift Wing

+The wing's mission is to recruit, train, equip and retain a qualified force to augment major commands with people and units to support long-range transport aircraft during peace and war.

 As one of only two reserve associate units flying the Galaxy, the 512 AW has a unique role in the Air Force.
 The first C-5 all-reserve aircrew flew out of Dover in November 1973.

-Mission

-Recruit, train, equip and retain a qualified force to augment major commands with people and units to support strategic aircraft during peace and war.

 Units

 The 512th Airlift Wing consists of the following major units: